ahmedashraffcih/Real-time-Data-Streaming-Pipeline/README.md

 - [Getting Started](#getting-started)
 ---
 ## 🪄 Introduction
 This project serves as a comprehensive guide to building an end-to-end data engineering pipeline.
-It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
-Everything is containerized using Docker for ease of deployment and scalability.
+It covers each stage from data ingestion to processing and finally to storage, it demonstrates the creation of a robust infrastructure capable of seamlessly handling data streams.
+The code within the project actively orchestrates data workflows, managing tasks such as data collection, transformation, and storage.
+Additionally, it explores various integration points and technologies, offering insights into their functionalities and potential applications within the data engineering domain

 ---